 Colleen is a creative instigator and producer based in NYC and originally from the Pacific Northwest.
 She is a graduate from the MA Fashion Studies program at Parsons School of Design and holds a BA in Magazine Journalism from the University of Oregon.
 Her graduate thesis entitled, Dark Creatures, Slutty Grannies and Marimach@ Tomboys, explores the complexities of queer feminine dress practices and intersecting identities while offering a critique of second-wave feminist gender theory.
-Her writing has appeared in magazines, art publications and in a Lambda Award winning anthology and her professional work spans film, television, publishing and digital engagement.
-She is dedicated to engaging in and supporting new ways of thinking, imagining, and doing that create space for future possibilities.
-Her project They The Oracle, which focuses on these themes through experimentation and collaboration, will launch in Spring 2017.
+Her writing has appeared in magazines, art publications, and in a Lambda Award winning anthology and her professional work spans film, television, publishing, and digital engagement.
+She is dedicated to engaging in and supporting new ways of thinking, imagining, and doing that create space for future possibilities. firstname.lastname@example.org

 Namkyu Chun is currently a doctoral researcher and a tutor at Aalto University in Finland.
 By investigating the notion of fashion thinking, his research aims at establishing a dialogue between fashion and design research in order to introduce expanded roles of fashion designers beyond dressing the public.
 The research stemmed from his international exposures in diverse fields from fashion merchandising to journalism, non-profit fundraising, and design research.
 In particular, during his MFA in Transdisciplinary Design at Parsons School of Design, he identified the gap between design and fashion fields.
 With his doctoral research, he is interested in filling the gap and questioning the boundary of fashion design.